Mobile app engagement is one of the most tracked things in product.

 When engagement drops, the instinct is to add mechanisms that bring users back.
 Notifications are increased, gamification elements are introduced, and new prompts are layered into the experience.
 These changes often create visible spikes in activity, which reinforces the belief that the strategy is working.

-But these tactics operate at the surface level.
+But these tactics operate at the surface level a pattern often observed in growth experimentation frameworks used by companies like Reforge.
 They influence behavior without necessarily improving the underlying value of the product.
 Users may return more often, but that does not mean they are progressing or finding what they need.

-This creates a fragile form of engagement.
-It depends on continuous stimulation rather than intrinsic value.
+This creates fragile engagement.
+It only works if you keep pushing users.
 The moment those prompts are reduced, activity falls again.

 The deeper issue is misalignment.
 Mobile App Engagement Strategies are being applied to drive interaction, while the product may not be structured to support meaningful outcomes.
 Without that alignment, engagement becomes something that is manufactured rather than earned.